+Pathwise inequalities

-Pathwise inequalities: from SEP to hedging
+5.1 From SEP to robust hedging

 Robust pricing and hedging are dual to each other.
 We saw this in Section 1.4.3.
 So far we have only discussed methods that lead to robust bounds on prices of derivatives.
 However it is often the hedging strategies which are of more interest: not only they allow to recover the price bounds but also to enforce them.
-In practice the price bounds may be too wide to be of any use however the hedging methods may often outperform classical in-model hedging when there is even a small degree of model ambiguity and some market frictions, see Obłój and Ulmer [OU12].
+In practice the price bounds may be too wide to be of any use however the hedging methods may often outperform classical in-model hedging when there is even a small degree of model ambiguity and some market frictions, see Oblój and Ulmer [OU12].